 As Hugo said, he's "part hippie and part drill sergeant."
 Both of these energies play a big role in the space he builds in a classroom, where teaching is seen as a creative practice and mutual respect and positive mindsets are central.
 From the creative side, Hugo wants to be known for their vivid descriptions that allow all types of learners to connect with technique.
 "I like to paint with colors and pictures.
 It's so important to give the right pictures to new dancers so they know what they are building towards."
 And this also plays out in the tone of the class.
 Hugo observed that, "We are very big about respect in the classroom.
 We expect respect and we give it to you in turn.
 We reciprocate the energy in the room and we'll help them increase that positive energy."
 Their teaching style ie very active and engaged, an energy that invites every student to be as present to the work as they are.
 "We're very tuned into our students when we teach: we noticed body language; we meet eyes with every dancer in our classes."

-Spring 2019 has been an intense season of launching the studio, choreographing pro am routines, and travelling regularly to compete and perform.
+2019 was an intense season of launching the studio, choreographing pro am routines, and travelling regularly to compete and perform.
 With this intense workload, Hugo is ready for Camp Westie and a weekend out in nature, where chilling out is built into the experience.
 "I might just take a second to not talk.
 That's so rare for us."

 Also.
 "I'm excited about the teams because I'll get to beat Stacy at something."
 Hugo laughed when he said this but it was clear he wasn't kidding!